 We are a global investor and Canada's largest single-profession pension plan.
-We strive to take a comprehensive approach to manage and assess risk across all levels and time horizons.
-Our investment decisions are based on our obligation to pay members' pensions today and to meet pension obligations in the future.
-In making those decisions, we are diligent in our investing process and consistent with our fiduciary duty to our members.
 Before we describe our tax approach, it is vital to first understand how the taxation of Ontario Teachers' fits within the larger Canadian framework.

 Pension taxation in Canada